 Blog posts can encompass various subjects related to your industry, niche, or audience’s needs or interests.

 For example, let’s say you’re a software company that helps businesses automate their workflows.
+In that case, your blog posts would revolve around workflow automation.
 You could write blog posts about:

 - the benefits of automation